jina-ai/docs/chapters/flow/index.md

 ##### Parallelize the Steps

-By default, if you keep adding `.add()` to a `Flow`, it will create a long chain of sequential workflow.
+By default, if you keep adding `.add()` to a `Flow`, it will create a sequential workflow chain.
 You can parallelize some of the steps by using `needs` argument.
 For example,

 ```python
 f = (Flow().add(name='p1')